 Both Congress and the Administration have set goals and provided funding for the development and increased use of renewable energy.
 By 2035, the Administration has committed to the goal of generating 80 percent of our electricity from a diverse set of clean energy sources.

-To correct for market failure in the development and implementation of clean, renewable energy technologies and to promote rural economic development, Congress authorizes the Administration to support renewable energy manufacturers and developers to fund cutting-edge research and development (R&D) and to modernize rural energy infrastructure using grant and loan programs.

-The development of new cutting-edge technologies in renewable energy will be underfunded if left entirely to the private sector, because the value of the public good aspects of new technologies cannot fully be captured by the developer of that technology.
-It is for that reason the public investments in basic development of renewable energy technologies are necessary.
-In addition, the value of limiting greenhouse gas (GHG) emissions through the development and adoption of renewable energy technologies cannot be captured by the private sector because there currently is no market for mitigating GHG emissions.

-Within Title IX, Energy, of the Food, Conservation, and Energy Act of 2008 (2008 Farm Bill), Congress amended the Farm Security and Rural Investment Act of 2002, in part, by adding 12 new sections addressing renewable energy to section 9001.
-Ten of these sections directly support the production of bioenergy, with the majority supporting liquid biofuels either exclusively or, as with the REAP, as a part of a broader program in support of nine categories of renewable energy projects and energy efficiency.
-Some of the sections focus support on existing commercial biofuels production facilities (i.e., Sections 9004, 9005, and 9007), while others focus support on new advanced biofuels, research and development programs, and construction of new demonstration-scale and commercial-scale biorefineries (e.g., Sections 9003 and 9008).
-The Agricultural Act of 2014 (2014 Farm Bill) continued this authority except that the ability to make grants for feasibility studies has been removed from REAP.
+With the Energy, of the Food, Conservation, and Energy Act of 2008 (2008 Farm Bill), Congress amended the Farm Security and Rural Investment Act of 2002, in part, by adding 12 new sections addressing renewable energy to Title IX.
+Ten of these sections directly support the production of bioenergy, with the majority supporting liquid biofuels either exclusively or, as with the REAP, as a part of a broader program in support of renewable energy projects and energy efficiency.
+Some of the Title IX sections focus support on existing commercial biofuels production facilities (i.e., Sections 9004, 9005, and 9007), while others focus support on new advanced biofuels, research and development programs, and construction of new demonstration-scale and commercial-scale biorefineries (e.g., Sections 9003 and 9008).
+The Agricultural Act of 2014 (2014 Farm Bill) continues this authority with the exception that the ability to make grants for feasibility studies has been removed from REAP.